-Victim in Raglan camper-van homicide revealed
+Victim in Raglan campervan homicide revealed as Victorian man Sean McKinnon

-The victim of the Raglan campervan fatal shooting overnight has been identified as 33-year-old Victorian man Sean McKinnon.
+The victim in the Raglan campervan fatal shooting overnight has been identified as 33-year-old Victorian man Sean McKinnon.

-McKinnon and his 32-year-old Canadian fiancee — were asleep in their campervan at the Te Toto Gorge carpark in Raglan when they were woken by a stranger banging on the window in the early hours of Friday morning, The Age has reported.
+McKinnon and his 32-year-old Canadian fiancee — were asleep in their campervan at the Te Toto Gorge carpark in Raglan when they were woken by a stranger banging on the window in the early hours of Friday morning.

 It is understood the stranger demanded the key to the couple's campervan.
 McKinnon, who was visiting from Victoria, was then shot more than once.

+McKinnon, 33, grew up around Warrnambool in Victoria's southwest, The Age has reported.

+McKinnon and his partner got engaged around Christmas time in 2017, according to their social media.

-Waikato Police have revealed the male suspect they are hunting after an Australian tourist was killed in a campervan overnight will be "known" to members of the Raglan community.
+Waikato Police have revealed the male suspect they are hunting after the Australian tourist was killed will be "known" to members of the Raglan community.

-Waikato Police have launched a homicide investigation this morning following the discovery of a man's body at around 8am inside a van in Gordonton.
+Police have launched a homicide investigation this morning following the discovery of a man's body at around 8am inside a van in Gordonton.

 Two occupants, a 33-year-old male Australian tourist and 32-year-old Canadian woman, were shot at inside their campervan parked on Whaanga Rd, Raglan, in the early hours of this morning.